yuki-koyama/hello-tbb-cmake/README.md

 ## How It Works

-Wenzel Jakob (a great research) provides a repository containing TBB and CMake files for building TBB: <https://github.com/wjakob/tbb>.
+Wenzel Jakob (a great researcher) provides a repository containing TBB and CMake files for building TBB: <https://github.com/wjakob/tbb>.

 This hello-world repository includes Wenzel's TBB as a gitsubmodule, which is built using CMake's `ExternalProject_Add` command.